GagePielsticker/MultiplayerPianoJS/README.md

 [Join the discord](https://discord.gg/8PmWZKb)
 ## Foreword

-> This was created as a response to the massive lack of libs/support presented in the MPP dev community.
-I intend to maintain and improve it for the foreseeable future.
+> This is now depricated as mpp was sold to a new owner whom created a new system.
+Repo will be archived soon.
 ## Installation
 **Node.js 12.0.0 or newer is required.**